 A jar of light orange Raising Cane's dipping sauce with a metal spoon on a gray wooden background.

-Cane’s Sauce is the signature sauce from Raising Cane’s Restaurants.
-Raising Cane’s is a fast-food restaurant franchise that serves amazing fried chicken tenders with quite possibly the very best chicken dipping sauce that you will ever try.
-(Yes, it is better than Zax Sauce and Chick-Fila-A Sauce.)
+It is the signature sauce from Raising Cane’s Restaurants, a fast-food franchise that serves amazing fried chicken tenders with quite possibly the very best chicken dipping sauce that you will ever try.
+(Yes, it is better than Zax Sauce and Chick-fil-A Sauce.)

 The very first Raising Cane’s Restaurant was opened in Baton Rouge, Louisiana, on the Louisiana State University campus.
-My husband went to college at L.S.U. and made it through college on Cane’s and pizza while studying engineering, so we have a special connection to Cane’s.
-(We always go out of our way to get Cane’s on road trips.)
+My husband went to college at L.S.U. and made it through college on late-night Cane’s and pizza while studying engineering, so we have a special connection to this recipe.
+(We always go out of our way to stop for Canes on road trips.)

 A picture of the ingredients in Raising Cane's sauce in small bowls, labeled.